 What you need to know to prepare your pets for a disaster.

-- Check with animal refuges, animal boarding facilities, vets and Council on whether they can provide accommodation for your pets in the event of an evacuation.
+- Check with animal refuges, animal boarding facilities and vets on whether they can provide accommodation for your pets in the event of an evacuation.

 - Contact hotels and motels outside of the threat area and check on their policies for accepting pets and any restrictions on size, species etc. Ask if pet policies can or will be waived during disaster events.

 - Make arrangements to board your pets at an animal boarding facility for the duration of the event.

 - Check with vets, RSPCA, animal welfare groups and Council to identify if any Emergency Pet Shelters are to be established during disaster events.
 Add the contact details to your emergency contact list.